WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Dot.md

 **Remarks:**
 It's called "Dot" so as not to conflict with System.Drawing.Point.
 Points use integer coordinates, these Dots use doubles.

+I'm considering changing all the names to use a common suffix character for differentiation, instead of synonyms.
+Such as "WPoint, WCircle, WLineSegment" instead of "Dot, Circle, LineSegment".

 # Fields